Brick to Click Flexible Learning

 This self-paced eCourse is designed for flexible delivery.
-You may choose to use it during your designated PD days, or your team can take the course from home during a week of your choosing.
+You may choose to use it during your designated PD days, or your team can take the course from home during a one week period of your choosing.

 - Register your group at a discounted rate of $35/educator.

 - Pay by group size with a school credit card or choose to be invoiced.

 - Indicate preferred dates for the course (one week access, estimated 15 hours of work).